slowernews/wisdom-tldr/README.md

 ===
 ###On choosing mentors

-Follow the thought leaders instead of the traffic leaders.
+Follow the thought leaders instead of the traffic leaders.<br>
+Be humble and ask for help.